at062084/COVID-19-Austria/README.md

 # COVID-19-Austria
-COVID-19: Dataset for Austria.
+- Dataset for Austria based on Sozial Ministerium (bmsgpk).
 R Scripts for download, visualization, analysis and prediction
+- Additional visualization, analysis and prediction for the John Hopkins University dataset
-- 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used here
+- 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used for all estimates

 ##   bmsgpk - Bundesministerium für Soziales, Gesundheit, Pflege und Konsumentenschutz
-The official statisitcs for Austria are provided by the 'Sozial Ministerium (bmsgpk)'
+The official statistics for Austria are provided by the 'Sozial Ministerium (bmsgpk)'
 - This dataset starts at 2020-02-25, the day the first COVID-19 case was confirmed in Austria.
 - Data on cases tested, confirmed, recovered and deaths are reported for Austria and the 'Bundeslaender' every day at 15h00.
 - From 2020-03-10 an additional report is issued at 08h00.